Session templates in the Boot Orchestration Service (BOS) are a reusable collection of boot, configuration, and component information.

 }

-BOS session templates contain one or more boot sets, which each contain information on the kernel parameters that nodes should boot with, as well as information on the nodes the boot set should apply to.
+boot_sets field is discussed in the following section: Boot sets.A boot set in a BOS session template contains information on the boot artifacts and kernel parameters that nodes should boot with, as well as information on the nodes the boot set should apply to.
 Optionally, configuration information can also be overwritten on a per boot set basis.

 The following S3 parameters are used to specify this file: